-Areas underlain by permafrost, or permanently frozen ground, constitute of soil or rock and included ice and organic material that remains at or below 0 ºC for at least two consecutive years.
-In Norway permafrost is widespread in the higher mountains.
+Permafrost, or permanently frozen ground, is made up of soil or rock including ice and organic material that has remained at or below 0 °C for at least two consecutive years.
+In Norway, permafrost is widespread in the higher mountains.
 In northern Norway, some of the permafrost is located in mires, often producing palsas and peat plateaus.
-Measurements show that the permafrost in Norway is "warm", typically between -3 and 0 °C.
+Measurements show that the permafrost in Norway is "warm", ranging typically between -3 and 0 °C.

 Systematic long-term monitoring of permafrost in Svalbard and Norway essentially began in 1998 under the European Union-funded Permafrost and Climate in Europe (PACE) project, with the installation of ground temperature measurements in deep boreholes.
 More than 35 additional instrumented boreholes have been established in Norway and Svalbard since then.
 A shallow borehole monitoring network was established at Snøheim (Dovrefjell) in southern Norway in 2001.
 During the International Polar Year (2007-2009), monitoring networks were also built up in northern Norway, along with Svalbard.
 In recent years, new permafrost boreholes have been established at remote locations on Svalbard as part of the Svalbard Integrated Arctic Earth Observing System (SIOS, https://sios-svalbard.org/) and Climate-ecological Observatory for Arctic Tundra (COAT, https://www.coat.no/en/) projects.